-This report provides an overview of surface land use by well sites, pipelines, roads, geophysical exploration programs, facilities and associated oil and gas activities up to and including January 2013 for the FNLRMP area.
-It also explains the methodology used to collect data, sources, assumptions and limitations and how the Commission is actively working to improve future statistical reporting.
+This report provides an overview of surface land use by wellsites, pipelines, roads, geophysical exploration programs, facilities and associated oil and gas activities in northeast British Columbia up to and including January 2013.
+It also explains the methodology used to collect data, identifies data sources, assumptions and limitations and demonstrates how the Commission is working to improve future statistical reporting.

-Future reports, including Area-based Analyses, will use the methodology and measurements outlined in this report and are available online at www.bcogc.ca.
+Future reports, including area-based analyses, will use the methodology and measurements outlined in this report.
+Previous reports are available at www.bcogc.ca.